puppetlabs/best-practices/migrating-to-cd4pe.md

 ### Finishing Up

 Once all nodes are running against `cd4pe_` branches we can create a CD4PE pipeline and we are done!
-Since the merge-back the `master` branch is a linear history of commits, further changes should be merged into the `master` branch from feature branches.
-The CD4PE pipeline will then move the head of the bookkeeping branches forward along the master branch, as it is designed to.
+Since the merge-back the `main` branch is a linear history of commits, further changes should be merged into the `main` branch from feature branches.
+The CD4PE pipeline will then move the head of the bookkeeping branches forward along the main branch, as it is designed to.
 The old branches (`development`, `staging` and `production`) can now be deleted.

 ## Things to Look Out For